antfu/talks/2025-09-18/src/slides.md

 />

 <!--
-The second tip I would give is to [click] Solve your own problems first.
+The second tip I would give is to [click] solve your own problems first.
 You should be your first user of your tool, or you should be the reason why you made the tool in the first place.

-[click] I see this is great ways for myself to come up with good ideas and find good motivation to keep them moving.
+[click] I see this as a great way for myself to come up with good ideas and find strong motivation to keep them moving.
 -->

 ---